dojoengine/dojo-examples/examples/cc-example/readme.md

+This example is not a complete or fully functional implementation of the game.
+Instead, it is a basic demonstration that illustrates how to integrate the submitted reveal scheme into the game world.

-# crypts and caverns
+# crypts and caverns example

-This is a CC example implemented using the Cairo language, demonstrating how to use the custom system in Dojo to create a map of CC.
+A simple game example
+Requires Dojo to implement player movement
+Components:

+Player
+Map
+Systems:

+Movement
+Split into several stages:

+Parsing CC map data using Cairo, which can depend on the CC library Implementing new map generation based on the CC library, without using the mint form Allowing the player to move on the map and interact with local katana Implementing points of interest and teleportation points

 ## how to build
 scarb build